-Today is Peking Duck Day.
+January 18th is National Peking Duck Day.
 We’ll be running out to our favorite Chinese restaurant for the real deal, which we’ve been enjoying since childhood.
-Ask what our favorite Chinese dish is: The answer is Peking Duck.
+It’s our favorite Chinese dish.

-To make Peking Duck, a whole duck is roasted to crisp perfection.
-Then, an experienced maitre d’ slices it in front of you, expertly converting the whole duck into slices of meat and slices of crisp skin.
+Then, a skilled maitre d’ slices the duck in front of you, expertly converting the whole duck into thin slices of meat and slices of crisp skin.

-To assemble your food, wrap-style, you take a crêpe, add a slice of duck, garnish with hoisin sauce and scallions (green onions), roll and eat.
+To assemble your food, wrap-style, you take a crêpe (some restaurants serve thicker pancake-style wrappers), add a slice of duck meat and skin, garnish with hoisin sauce, julienned cucumbers and scallions (green onions), roll and eat.
 It’s heavenly.

 The duck carcass goes back to the kitchen, where it is presumably used to make stock.
 We’ve dined with more than one friend who asked for the carcass “to go,” and did the same at home.

 By the way, Peking Duck, the roasted duck dish and Pekin duck, a breed of white duck that inspired the creation Donald Duck, are not the same.
 While Peking Duck is typically made with a Pekin duck, learn the difference between Peking Duck and Pekin duck.

 Here’s how to enjoy almost-there Peking Duck tonight.

 1. HEAT the duck.
 While the duck is heating, julienne the cucumbers and scallions into sticks (see photo) and plate them.
 They can be in individual dishes or on the same plate.
 Put the hoisin sauce in a bowl.

 2. REMOVE the duck from the oven and slice.
 Don’t worry if it doesn’t look pretty; it’s ultimately going into a wrap.

 3. HEAT the crêpes/tortillas for 10-20 seconds in the microwave.